URGENT CARE

 After an Extraction

 Some soreness is normal after extraction.
-Bite on gauze to control bleeding and avoid rinsing or touching the area until healing begins.
+Bite on gauze to control bleeding and contact us promptly if you need emergency tooth extraction guidance.

 FAST RELIEF WHEN YOU NEED IT MOST